-To make the days when you’re super busy a little easier, here are 25 Make-Ahead Toddler Dinners that everyone at the table will enjoy.
-You can freeze most of these and can definitely store all of them in the fridge for a few days, so pick one or a few and make quick work of planning your family dinners for the week ahead!
+To make the days when you’re super busy a little easier, here are 25 make-ahead toddler dinners that everyone at the table will enjoy.
+You can freeze most of these and all can definitely be stored in the fridge for a few days, so pick one or a few and make quick work of planning your family dinners for the week ahead!

 Getting dinner (or lunch, for that matter) on the table with an active and hungry toddler underfoot often feels impossible.
 Heck, it often is impossible.
 And even the best laid dinner intentions can quickly go by the wayside when someone is in need of your attention, wants to be held, or just wants to reconnect with you after a long day.

-TIP: Refer to the specific information under each idea for safe storage and get ready to enjoy happier meals.
+TIP: Refer to the specific information under each idea for safe storage and freezing info.